 - 1 ounce pumpkin puree

-- 4 tbsp Swerve confectioners
+- 4 tablespoon Swerve confectioners

-Pre-heat your oven to 400⁰F and line a 12-hole muffin tray.
+- Pre-heat your oven to 400⁰F and line a 12-capacity muffin tin with paper muffin liners.

-Place all of your dry ingredients (sesame flour, baking powder, pumpkin spice, salt and brown sugar substitute) into a large mixing bowl and whisk to remove any lumps.
+- Place all of your dry ingredients (sesame flour, baking powder, pumpkin spice, salt and brown sugar substitute) into a large mixing bowl and whisk to remove any lumps.

-Add the dry ingredients to the wet ingredients in three batches.
+- Add the dry ingredients to the wet ingredients in three batches.

-Mix gently until just combined.
+- Mix gently until just combined.
 Do not overmix.